 The Ritual Spa takes walk-in appointments for non-guests, which is rare for a property this size.
 If you're staying somewhere else but want a good treatment without the Hotel Zone markup, book a 90-minute session at Era and add lunch at one of the Calle 7 cafes on the walk back.

-Getting a MICHELIN Guide listing under $160 a night in Tulum is rare.
+Getting a MICHELIN Guide listing at guesthouse rates in Tulum is rare.
 Era manages it because the property is small enough to run lean, far enough from the beach to skip premium land costs, and new enough to still be finding its rate card.
 Most guests discover this asymmetry on a second trip, which drives the sold-out weekend pattern.

 Chukum walls outside, polished concrete floors inside, sisal and organic cotton for the soft surfaces.
 The material list reads like a smaller, calmer version of the buildings winning architecture prizes in the Yucatán.
 Nothing is loud.
 Everything feels slightly cooler than the temperature outside.
 It's a genuinely well-edited interior.